mnieber/dodo-commands/doc/tutorial/part_3_project_specific_sets_of_aliases.rst

 Scenario: using project-specific sets of aliases
 ================================================

 We will again continue where we left off in part 2 (:ref:`tutorial_part2`).
-This time we will create a new Dodo Commands environment, and show how to reuse the ``/tpm/tutorial/commands`` directory that we created.
-If you haven't done the steps of the previous scenario, run these steps to get started:
+This time we will see how commands that were created in one Dodo Commands environment can be reused in a different environemnt.
+If you haven't done the steps of the previous scenario, run this to get started:

 .. code-block:: bash